w3f/polkadot-wiki/docs/learn/learn-nominator.md

 :::info Minimum DOT required to earn staking rewards

-The minimum DOT required to submit intent to nominate is
+The minimum DOT required to submit intent to nominate is \{\{ polkadot:
-{{ polkadot: __<RPC network="polkadot" path="query.staking.minNominatorBond" defaultValue={1000000000000} filter="humanReadable"/>__ :polkadot }}
+**<RPC network="polkadot" path="query.staking.minNominatorBond" defaultValue={1000000000000} filter="humanReadable"/>**
-, but the minimum active nomination required to earn staking rewards is dynamic and may be much higher, which can be viewed on
+:polkadot }} , but the minimum active nomination required to earn staking rewards is dynamic and may be much higher, which can be viewed on
 [Polkadot JS Apps > Network > Staking > Targets page](https://polkadot.js.org/apps/#/staking/targets).

 :::